adyxax/www/content/docs/about-me.md

 As a manager I also recruited and managed a small team of 2 people for a few years, 3 the last year.

-I left Intersec in june 2016 after seven years, looking for new challenges and for a new life away from the capital.
+I left Intersec in june 2016 after seven years, looking for new challenges and a new life away from the capital.
 Paris is a great city, but I needed a change and left for Lyon.

 ### System and Network Architect at alter way (2016 - 2021)